EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman2_writeup.md

 **Q2.14 What is the full file path of the malicious email attachment based on the memory dump?**

 I searched for the name of the attachment using strings
 Command:
 ```
 strings WKSTN-2961.raw | grep 'Resume_Wesley'
 ```
 ![full file path of malicious attachment](assets2/Task2_screenshot11.png)

 > ANS: C:\Users\maxine.beck\AppData\Local\Microsoft\Windows\INetCache\Content.Outlook\WQHGZCFI\Resume_WesleyTaylor (002).doc

 **Q2.15 The attacker implanted a scheduled task right after establishing the c2 callback.
 What is the full command used by the attacker to maintain persistent access?**

-I checked the hint and so I decided to search for “schtasks” using strings
+I searched for “schtasks” using strings.

 Command:
 ```